Dr. William Sheldon

 of print.

-There may well be an association to be made between Dr.
+association can be made between Dr.

 William Sheldon's work and the work of other psychologists - not